Beuth-Erdelt/DBMS-Benchmarker/paper.md

 # Acknowledgements

-We acknowledge contribution from Andre Bubbel.
+We acknowledge contributions from Andre Bubbel to include TPC-DS queries.

 # References